SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### iterator methods

 someIter.{{c1::zip}}() takes {{c2::two iterators}} and returns {{c3::a new iterator}} which will for each call to {{c4::next()}} return a {{c5::tuple}} with the values {{c6::the other two would have returned}} with {{c4::next()}}
+In rust, methods (most of them higher-order functions) called on iterators are known  as adapters or consumers, depending on what they do.
+Iterator adapters take an iterator and return another iterator Iterator consumers take an iterator and return something else (thus consuming the iterator)

 ### Strings